napari/napari-workshop-template/napari-workshops/build_your_workshop.md

 ## Enable a citation file for your repository

-Check [the GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) for more details on how to use the `citation.cff` file to enable other to cite your repository.
+Check [the GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) for more details on how to use the `citation.cff` file to enable others to cite your repository.